statamic/v2-docs/content/collections/tags/get_content.md

 parameters:
   -
     name: from
-    type: any local URI
+    type: string
-    description: Pass a local URI as a literal string, variable, or pipe delimited list, and all retrieved data will be available inside the tag pair.
+    description: Pass a local URI or ID as a literal string, variable, or pipe delimited list, and all retrieved data will be available inside the tag pair.
   -
     name: limit
     type: integer